-Like Rhus radicans, poison oak vines (or, sometimes, shrubs) are indigenous to North America.
+Like Rhus radicans, poison oak vines (or shrubs, in some cases) are indigenous to North America.
 The former is more widespread but does not appear on the West Coast.
 Meanwhile, one type of poison oak (Rhus diversilobum) grows primarily on the West Coast and another in a few parts of the East.

 The simplest method for getting rid of poison oak manually is to pull it out by the roots.
 Make sure you dispose of all parts of the plant properly.
 Another manual method for getting rid of poison oak (if it is growing on the ground, rather than in trees) is to choke it out by covering it with an impervious material.
-To accomplish eradication using this method, cut the plants down close to the ground, then cover the stump with a plastic tarp or other material that is impervious to light and water.
+First, cut the plants down close to the ground, then cover the stump with a plastic tarp or other material that is impervious to light and water.

-Applying herbicides to the leaves of poison oak is most effective during the flowering stage (with triclopyr) or fruiting stage (with glyphosate).
-Such "foliar spraying" will have to be repeated until the poison oak is fully eradicated.
-Here are some more tips for using herbicides to eradicate the menace:
+Applying herbicides to the leaves of poison oak is most effective during the flowering stage (using triclopyr) or fruiting stage (using glyphosate).
+Spraying the foliage must be repeated until the poison oak is fully eradicated.
+Follow these tips for the best results:

 - Don't spray on a gusty day.
 Not only will you waste herbicide, but you risk having the spray blow onto your landscape plants and damaging them.

 - Spray only when the plants are dry and there will be no rail for at least 24 hours.
 Herbicide works best when the plants are thirsty.

 - Don't spray poison oak that is scaling a tree, as you could damage the tree.
 Manual removal may be preferable here, although you could dab (not spray) a bit of herbicide onto the individual leaves of the poison oak, so as to control the application more carefully.